millsoft/queue-server/README.md

 - Edit `src/config.php` and specify your database there, also configure the settings if you wish.
 - Copy .htaccess_dist to .htaccess, you can extend the .htaccess if you wish.

+#### Docker
+You can use `docker-compose up` to start the queue server.
+Before you do this, create the "dbnet" database by executing: `docker network create dbnet`.

 #### Usage
 ##### Starting the server
 Open your terminal and execute the following: `php server.php`.